 Evergreen: Here Are the Hottest Investment Tips to Use This Year

 Simply giving your content a much-needed refresh could be the key to driving more traffic to that post.
 Why?
 Because Google always values fresh content.
 In their eyes, your older blogs have become stale and outdated.
 Plus, as we mentioned before, these old blogs may not be meeting your standards of content today or SEO best practices.
-Give your old posts a look over and make sure they’re well-optimized for readability.
-If they don’t include headers and easy-to-ready, skimmable text, it’s time to reorganize and refresh.
-In addition, you’ll want to make sure the content is relevant, engaging and comprehensive enough to fulfill the reader’s needs.
+It is also a good idea ensure the post you are working on is well-optimized for readability.
+If the post doesn’t include headers and easy-to-ready, skimmable text, it’s time to reorganize and refresh.

-If you’ve made a decent amount of changes to your posts, it’s important to republish the piece.
+Once you have made a decent amount of changes to your posts, it’s important to republish the piece with a new publish date.
 Having an updated publish date is a great way to make your posts appear more relevant and up-to-date in the SERP.
 As users are choosing which listing to select in the SERP, do you think they’ll go for one published last month or the one posted 3 years ago?
 (The answer is almost always the newer one!)

 8. Repromote Your Old Blogs

 Another simple answer to driving traffic to your posts is to repromote them.
 Use these newly optimized and refreshed posts as content for your upcoming social media calendar or email newsletters.
 Not only is this a great way to highlight your older content, but it means that’s less original content you need to create as you work on your digital marketing efforts.

 While you are making updates to your old blog post, a great tactic is to also create a new graphic that you can use to promote the piece.
 We recommend the tool Canva as it is easy to use, allows multiple members of your team to collaborate and save files, and for the fact that they have a great free version!